Join us for a year-long celebration as we look back at the legacy of our first small steps on the Moon and look forward to the next giant leap.

 Happening Now | Destination Moon Traveling Exhibition:

-October 11, 2018 | Commemorative Coin:
+Available Now | Commemorative Coin:

-July 2019 | Armstrong Spacesuit:
+July 16, 2019 | Armstrong Spacesuit:

 After thousands of Kickstarter donations to conserve Neil Armstrong’s Apollo 11 spacesuit, this iconic artifact will go back on display for the first time in 13 years.

-July 16-20, 2019 | Celebration on the National Mall:
+July 18-20, 2019 | Celebration on the National Mall:

 We will mark the 50th anniversary of the Apollo 11 mission with a five-day celebration centered on the National Mall in Washington, DC.
-More details to come.